rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 and deployment cycles.
   * If you schedule your releases (preferred), we can add the release schedule to the runbook.
-  * If you are unable to develop a scheduled release cycle, coordinate with the RAS Digital Experience team to develop a method by which you communicate when you release changes.
+  * If you cannot develop a scheduled release cycle, coordinate with the RAS Digital Experience team to develop a method by which you communicate when you release changes.